abhishek6969/PowerShell-scripts/VM-Metric-Alerts/Readme.md

 ### 4. Run the Script

 1. **Save the Script**:
-   - Save the provided script in a `.ps1` file, e.g., `AlertScript.ps1`.
+   - Save the provided script in a `.ps1` file, e.g., `AlertScript.ps1`.Update the Action group ID that is to be used

 2. **Open PowerShell**: